 Column B calculates the actual volume sold across all products, which is 120 units, at the budget mix level of 20 percent, or 24 units for Product 1.

 The volume revenue variance is the difference between column A and column B multiplied by the budget price.
 The mix variance is the difference between column B and column C multiplied by the budget price.

 For product 1:

-These numbers make sense intuitively:
+These numbers make sense intuitively for two reasons:

 Variance analyses like these can also help you be more proactive with your performance management.
 For example, if you invest in marketing to improve the mix, it can be used as a KPI to evaluate performance and set a predetermined target.

 There is no one-size-fits-all approach to conducting variance analysis and you might want to add other dimensions to it to see which effects you should focus on.
 If our template doesn’t meet your variance analysis requirements, reach out to us for assistance or send feedback to [email protected]

 Now that we’ve analyzed the data, we need to decide how to best communicate our conclusions.
 Which charts can tell the story most clearly to our executive team?

 The following are three different ways you can visualize variance analysis data and our verdict on the pros and cons of each.